-2. The battalion commander, assisted by the battalion staff, begins by establishing a mission and vision for that school year.
-SMART goals are established based on unit data from years past.
+(2) The battalion commander, assisted by the battalion staff, begins by establishing a mission and vision for the school year.
+SMART (Specific, Measurable, Attainable, Results, Time Frame) goals are established based on unit data from years past.
 Desired outcomes or measures of success are established and Cadet battalion staff members are assigned as project officers for each goal.
 Each Cadet leader executes the plan for goal achievement, and measures and documents progress.
 Cadets do all the work of the planning, establish the funds or resources needed, and finding volunteers.
-Cadets setup, execute, clean-up, prepare publicity, and report to supervising instructor.
-When an activity is met that supports a goal, progress towards goal achievement and record measures of success are kept in a portfolio.
+Cadet's setup, executes, cleanup, prepare publicity, and report to supervising instructor.
+When an activity supporting a goal is accomplished, progress towards goal achievement and measurements of success should be recorded and kept in a portfolio.

-3. A regularly scheduled special staff meeting (a self-check-up) is conducted, where each staff officer responsible for a goal presents how the unit is doing in relation to accomplishing their goal.
+(3) A regularly scheduled special staff meeting (a self-check-up) is conducted, where each staff officer responsible for a goal presents how the unit is doing in relation to accomplishing their goal.
 Depending on success or failure of each goal, the staff discusses the need for change or correction to the year-end accomplishment.
 This process, along with quantifying data, is documented in a notebook or computer spreadsheet.